-- 1. The standards that govern the conduct of the professionals of the Iberdrola Group's companies shall be professionalism, integrity and self-control in their actions and decisions: - a) Professionalism is acting diligently, responsibly and efficiently, focusing on excellence, quality and innovation. - b) Integrity is acting loyally, honestly, in good faith, objectively and in line with the interests of the Group's companies and with their principles and values as expressed in the Purpose and Values of the Iberdrola Group and in this Code of Ethics. - c) Self-control in actions and in decision-making means that any action performed rests upon four basic premises: (i) that it is ethically acceptable; (ii) that it is lawful; (iii) that it is performed within the framework of the corporate interest of the Company and that of the other companies of the Group; and (iv) that the professional is prepared to assume responsibility therefor. - 2.
-All professionals of the Iberdrola Group's companies have an obligation to report to the Compliance Unit or to the competent compliance division, which shall in turn inform the Compliance Unit, regarding the commencement, evolution and result of any court, criminal or administrative or any other proceeding for the imposition of penalties brought against the professional or in which the professional is a defendant, under investigation or accused and which may affect the professional in the performance of the duties thereof as a professional of a Group company or prejudice the image, reputation or interests at the level of the Iberdrola Group.
+- 1. The standards that govern the conduct of the professionals shall be professionalism, integrity and self-control in their actions and decisions: - a) Professionalism is acting diligently, responsibly and efficiently, focusing on excellence, quality and innovation. - b) Integrity is acting loyally, honestly, in good faith, objectively and in line with the interests of the Group's companies and with their principles and values as expressed in the Purpose and Values of the Iberdrola Group and in this Code of Ethics.

+- c) Self-control in actions and in decision-making means that any action performed rests upon four basic premises: (i) that it is ethically acceptable; (ii) that it is legally valid and complies with the provisions of applicable law and internal rules, including the Governance and Sustainability System, and particularly this Code of Ethics; (iii) that it is performed within the framework of the corporate interest of the Company and that of the other companies of the Group; and (iv) that the professional is prepared to assume responsibility therefor. - 2.
+Professionals have an obligation to report to the compliance unit of the corresponding Group company (which in turn shall inform the Company's Compliance Unit if it has not already been provided the information and it is appropriate following established internal procedures) regarding the commencement, evolution and result of any court, criminal, administrative or any other proceeding for the imposition of penalties brought against the professional or in which the professional is a defendant, under investigation or accused and which may affect the professional in the performance of the duties thereof as a professional of a Group company or prejudice the image, reputation or interests at the level of the Iberdrola Group.

-In such an event, the Compliance Unit or the competent compliance division shall act in accordance with the protocol approved for such purpose.
+In such an event, the competent compliance units of the Group's companies shall act in accordance with the protocol approved for such purpose.